 We started traveling in 2010 after moving from Santa Monica to Seattle when our two kids were still 6 and 4 years old.
 Our kids were raised in Santa Monica, and LA will always be one of our favorite places and our home.
 When our kids are older, we will return to Los Angeles, but for now, we are still enjoying exploring the world.
 Here is our list of 12 Things to Do in Los Angeles with Older Kids when we get back to Cali!

-First of all, we like to start our day with a 5-mile run, rollerblade or bike ride along the boardwalk.
-Stop at the park by the pier for a bit of climbing and aerial rings.
-On our walk home, we grab a latte and breakfast at Amelia’s on Main Street.
+First of all, we like to start our day with a 5-mile beach/boardwalk run, rollerblade or bike ride.
+After our run, we usually stop at the park by the pier for a bit of climbing and aerial rings.
+On our walk home, we grab a latte and maybe even breakfast at Amelia’s on Main Street.
 Back home to work for a couple of hours and have lunch.
 In the afternoon, we might visit the library, swim at the YMCA or meet up with friends.
-In the evening, we may have jujitsu or parkour class, or visit Bergamot Station, or take in some Irish fiddle at Finn McCools.
-Whatever we do, it will include food, wine and friends!
+In the evening, we may do a jujitsu or parkour class, or visit Bergamot Station, or take in some Irish fiddle at Finn McCools.
+Whatever we do, our evening will likely include food and friends!

 The Broad is LA’s newest contemporary art museum and is home to the Eli and Edythe Broad collection.
 The Broads have a wonderful collection of playful, contemporary art that will interest and engage even the most reluctant child museum goer (Jasper John, Basquiat, Jeff Koons, Barbara Kruger, Takashi Murakami +more).
 Entrance is free.
 While you’re in the area, you can also visit MOCA for a complete contemporary art afternoon.

 LACMA is one of my favorite museums and my kids have always enjoyed the visits, which cannot be said of all art museums.
 LACMA has a very generous entrance program and waives the cost of entry for those under 17.